jsonstalker/archsway/README.md

 ```bash
 ip addr show
 ```
 In my case the name was `wlan0`.
 Now run the `iwctl` command.
-It will activate another command prompt that's dedicated to Wi-Fi.:
+It will activate another command prompt that's dedicated to Wi-Fi:
 ```bash
 iwctl
 ```